DmitriBogdanov/UTL/docs/module_random.md

 | `Rust`         | 2015         | ChaCha12 / Xoshiro256++                                      | Good          |
 | `.NET`         | 2016         | Subtractive Generator (below v.6) ➔ Xoshiro256&ast;&ast; (above v.6) | Decent ➔ Good |

-While older languages usually stick to their already existing implementations, newer project tend to choose modern PRNGs for the purpose.
+While older languages usually stick to their already existing implementations, newer projects tend to choose modern PRNGs for the purpose.
 This establishes a strong case for switching to using `Xoshiro` / `PCG` family of PRNGs as a default choice in new projects.
 Engines of families such as `ChaCha` and `ISAAC` also provide cryptographic security to the random sequence, which in essence means that the state of the engine cannot be easily discovered from a piece of its random sequence.
 This usually has a noticeable performance cost, however even they fair rather well compared to the old monsters such as `std::ranlux48` which runs almost **80 times slower** than Xoshiro256++.

 ### Additional considerations